Alnwick RFC

 Alnwick RFC is an amateur rugby union club based in the town of Alnwick, Northumberland in north-east England.
 The club play in Regional 1 North East, a level five league in the English rugby union system and are the most northerly rugby union club in English league rugby, (Berwick RFC play in the Scottish rugby union system).
 Alnwick regularly field three senior sides, all of which play competitive league and cup rugby.
+The First XV plays in Regional 1 North East and the Second XV participates in North East Counties 2 (North).
 The club also has a junior section running teams from under 7's through to under 18's and a girls section.

 Beginnings

 The club was originally formed on 9 December 1880, following a meeting in the Star Hotel.
 The name The Hotspur was adopted, a reference to the famous Alnwick knight Harry Hotspur.
 W.Newman was elected as the captain.
 Mrs Rennison of The Star Hotel offered a field on the outskirts of the town, known as Wagonway.